-The assimilation policy in Australia’s history has left deep scars, the intergenerational trauma felt by Firsts Nations people of the stolen generation is well documented, with lasting implications, including family violence, substance abuse, and the over representation of children in out-of-home care.
+The assimilation policy in Australia’s history has left deep scars, the intergenerational trauma felt by Aboriginal and Torres Strait Islander peoples of the Stolen Generations is well documented, with lasting implications, including family violence, substance abuse, and the over representation of children in out-of-home care.
 What is not recognised in these statistics, are the stories of resilience and healing.
 In this episode, Darryl shares his experience not only with the adversity but also the things that have helped him heal.

-- The importance of connections, to family country and community
+- the importance of connections, to family country and community (09:05)

-- The effects past policy has on identity for Aboriginal and Torres Strait Islander peoples (13:00)
+- the effects past policy has on identity for Aboriginal and Torres Strait Islander peoples (13:00)

-- A example of the strength and resilience through adversity
+- an example of the strength and resilience through adversity (15:00); and

 Further information and resources: